 New York Stock Exchange

 The New York Stock Exchange, the largest stock exchange in the world, was originally established by a group of 24 stockbrokers, who signed the Buttonwood Agreement, on May 17, 1792, under a buttonwood tree, outside of 68 Wall Street.
-It set rules for how stocks could be traded and established set commissions.
-The Agreement was a response to the first financial panic in the United States of America.
+It set rules about how stocks could be traded and established fixed commissions.
+The Agreement was a response to the first financial panic in the young United States of America.

 The Tontine Coffee House was the meeting place for the group of stockbrokers until 1817.
 That year, the New York Stock & Exchange Board was formally established on March 8.
 By this time, New York City had become the main securities market in the US.